Saric-Group/trimem_sbeady/README.md

 conda env create -f environment.yml
 ```

+You can find more info on the prerequisites in the [TriMEM documentation](https://trimem.readthedocs.io/en/latest/).

 Within the ```environment.yml``` file you can choose the name you want for your environment.
-Here we will call it ```Trienv```.
+Here we will call it ```env_TriLMP```.
 Make sure that the environment is activated throughout the rest of the setup!
 For that, type

 ```
-conda activate Trienv
+conda activate env_TriLMP
 ```

 ### 3. Installing TriMEM/TriLMP